- What is a Frontier Worker Permit?

 How do I get a Frontier Worker permit?

 To become a registered frontier worker, you must apply online by starting an application process for a valid frontier worker permit on the UK Government gov.uk website.
-If you are applying from outside the UK, you must fill this form, while those applying from within the UK will need to fill this form.

 When making your Permit application, you will provide the required documents and proof of identity.
 How to prove your identity depends on the identity document you use to apply for the permit and whether you can use the UK Immigration: ID check app.